mongator/documentation/mandango/querying.rst

 References
 ----------

-MongoDB does not have joins, but Mandango has the best and most efficient way to solve this feature.
+MongoDB does not have joins, but Mongator has the best and most efficient way to solve this feature.
 Usually when you access to a reference, the reference is queried, so if you have to access to several references, you have to make several queries.
-What does Mandango do?
+What does Mongator do?
 Simply to group the references queries in only one query::

     // queries articles